All Episodes

 We're told that the hurricane fund is nearly broke.

-I've go gone over in great specificity all the money that goes to these globalist organizations and all the money that goes to all these foreign countries.
+I've gone over in great specificity all the money that goes to these globalist organizations and all the money that goes to all these foreign countries.

-I mean, 385 million to the people of Lebanon when the people of North Carolina, Georgia, and everywhere in between need this money.
+I mean, $385 million to the people of Lebanon when the people of North Carolina, Georgia, and everywhere in between need this money.

-Anyway, 800, 941 Shauna's our number.
+Anyway, 800-941 Sean is our number.

-Joe Bastardi is with us.
+Joe Bistardi is with us.

-We have Hurricane Milton now about to touch down sometime this evening uh by the coast of Tampa or a little south of that.
+We have Hurricane Milton now about to touch down sometime this evening by the coast of Tampa or a little south of that.

-Uh I've been in steady touch with Joe.
+I've been in steady touch with Joe.

 What's the latest, Joe?

-You're watching it drop on the Sapper Simpson scale.
+You're watching it drop on the Sapper-Simpson scale.

 It is not dropping on what we use, which is a power and impact scale, which takes into account size.